KresimirKoncicNeuralab/crypto-investment-metrics/README.md

 ## Market Cap by Fees Settled (MC/FS)
 Fees are an indication of economic activity and they can be used to analyze usage of various blockchains.
 Total fees can be a strong indicator for which protocols have actual economic activity behind them. i.e. *"Which blockchains are people actually paying to use?"*

 Problem with fees settlement is that fees and their part in DeFi layers are complex and not-streightfoward topics.
 You should take this ratio as more of an experimentation than actual objective metric.
+By this account, ETH could be valued at roughly 100x more than the current price, but as I wrote earlier, **fees alone** are not the only indicator of ptoential market value

 | Token         | Fees settled (USD, 7 day avg)   | Market Cap (MC) | MC / FS |
 | ------------- |:-------------:| ---------------:|---------------:|